valtterivalo/intellea/README.md

 # intellea

-intellea is an interactive learning app that turns prompts and documents into explorable knowledge graphs with expandable concepts and knowledge cards.
+intellea is a graph-first interface that turns prompts and documents into interactive concept maps, helping users navigate large-model output without walls of text.

 ## app flow